Hot Topics Track

 Animal Law Section

-Session C: 2:15 p.m. – 3:45 p.m.
+Session C: 1:45 p.m. – 2:45 p.m.

-Ms. Griffin is a partner with a focus on workers’ compensation.
-She routinely defends corporations and their insurers in the Workers’ Compensation Commission for the State of Connecticut, arbitration and mediation venues.
-Her practice areas include Workers’ Compensation litigation, insurance defense litigation and she is a Board Certified Workers’ Compensation Specialist.
+Attorney Griffin is a graduate of the University of California, Berkeley (B.A.
+1983) and Quinnipiac College School of Law (J.D.
+1987).
+Ms. Griffin is a partner with a focus on workers compensation.
+She routinely defends corporations and their insurers in the Workers Compensation Commission for the State of Connecticut, arbitration and mediation venues.
+Her practice areas include workers’ compensation litigation, insurance defense litigation, and Board Certified Workers’ Compensation Specialist.

 Professor Jessica Rubin is the Director of the University of Connecticut School of Law’s Legal Practice Program.
 She was instrumental in creating Desmond’s Law, which allows Connecticut courts to appoint advocates—law students under supervision—in animal cruelty cases.
 Professor Rubin actively supervises students and appears in court to advocate for justice in cases of animal cruelty.
 She is widely regarded as an expert in the field of animal law and is a graduate of Cornell University and the Cornell Law School.

 Steven M. Wise, Nonhuman Rights Project